anandsundaramoorthysa/Recruitments-2K24/README.md

 # Recruitments-2K24

-Recruitments-2K24 is an open-source web-based project developed by [Your Name](https://github.com/a1n13a1n13d4) and [Santhosh Kumar H](https://github.com/aspersanthosh29).
+Recruitments-2K24 is an open-source web-based project developed by [ANAND SUNDARAMOORTHY](https://github.com/a1n13a1n13d4) and [Santhosh Kumar H](https://github.com/aspersanthosh29).
 This project is designed to streamline the recruitment process, providing a user-friendly interface for managing job applications and candidate information.

 ## Table of Contents
 - [Description](#description)